Cappella San Donato, Venafro

 The Cappella San Donato is a small Roman Catholic church or oratory erected in 1500 in the town of Venafro, province of Isernia, region of Molise, Italy within the Diocese of Isernia-Venafro.

-It was a site for morning prayers for the porcari (swineherdsmen), before they went out into the fields.
+It was a site for morning prayers for the porcari (swineherds), before they went out into the fields.
 It was closed during 1920–1942.
 Damaged during the war, it has not been re-opened.